 Education, Training, and Development (ETD) Learnerships

-Learnerships are an example of an integrated skills development intervention aimed at promoting growth in employment and capacity building across sectors to address scarce and critical skills shortages in South Africa.
+Learnerships are an example of an integrated skills development intervention aimed at promoting growth in employment and capacity building to address scarce and critical skills shortages in South Africa.

 A learner who completes a Learnership will be able to show that they have skills, knowledge, values and attitudes that will make them employable.

-- Fundamentals: Basic educational requirements to take part in a learnership – usually life skills, numeracy and literacy competencies and communication skills
+- Fundamental component: Basic educational requirements to take part in a learnership – usually life skills, numeracy and literacy competencies and communication skills

 - Core: The mainframe of the learning programme (what the qualification is to be based on) – the core skills and knowledge required

-- Electives: The specialised areas, or the application of the core skills and knowledge in defined work situations.
+- Electives / Specialisations: The specialised areas, or the application of the core skills and knowledge in defined work situations.

 1. Further Education and Training Certificate (FETC) in ECD NQF Level 4;